pinakidey/ds-algo/Algorithms/DataStructures/DataStructures.md

     - "PostOrder" : For each node, visit left -> visit right -> visit node.
     - "InOrder" : For each node, visit left -> visit node -> visit right. (when used on a BST, elements are in order i.e. sorted)
 ### Heap
+- Binary Heap (Each node can have maximum of 2 children, but unlike BST there is no order, and heap is as compact as possible i.e., every left & right are filled before moving down, left children are filled out first)
-- Binary Heap
+  - Types
-  - Max Heap
+    - Max Binary Heap (Parent node is always **larger** than all of its children)
-  - Min Heap
+    - Min Binary Heap (Parent node is always **smaller** than all of its children)
+  - Usage: Priority Queue, Graph Traversing
+  - **Performance: Insert O(1) ~ O(logN), Find is always O(1)**

+- Priority Queue (Each elements has a priority.
+Elements with higher priority are serverd before elements with lower priority)
+-
 ### HashTable
 ### HashMap
 ### Graph